vmware/vic/doc/user_doc/vic_installation/deploy_vch_vcenter.md

 2. Navigate to the directory that contains the `vic-machine` utility:
 3. Run the `vic-machine create` command.

+   Wrap any option arguments that include spaces or special characters in quotes.
+Use single quotes if you are using `vic-machine` on a Linux or Mac OS system and double quotes on a Windows system.
+In these examples, the user name is wrapped in quotes because it contains `@`.

    - Linux OS:
       <pre>$ vic-machine-linux create
      --target <i>vcenter_server_address</i>
      --user 'Administrator@vsphere.local'
      --password <i>vcenter_server_password</i>
      --bridge-network vic-bridge
+     --image-store <i>shared_datastore_name</i>
      --no-tlsverify
      --force
      </pre>